Vantage celebrates its 40th anniversary this year!

 This morning after disembarking the Ocean Explorer, you’ll pass Copley Square, ringed by architectural jewels like Trinity Church, the Boston Public Library, and the Old South Church.
 Continue riding through the Back Bay and see trendy Newbury Street, Public Garden, Boston Common, and Beacon Hill, crowned by the gold-domed, Bulfinch-designed Massachusetts State House.
 From here you’ll head to the Old North Church, where Paul Revere hung two lanterns in the steeple to signal that the British were coming.
 The church sits in the middle of the North End, Boston’s historic Italian neighborhood.
 Take a little time to walk around and enjoy its sights, sounds, smells, and (of course) tastes.
 From here, you’ll cross the Charles River and head across Cambridge to Harvard Square, where you’ll have time to walk around and see the campus and surrounding commercial center of America’s oldest and most prestigious university.

-Arriving at Lexington’s Battle Green, you will stand where the opening shots of the American Revolutionary War were fired.
-Your route to Concord takes you along the Battle Road Trail that Paul Revere followed during his famous midnight ride.
-Here you will walk on the Old North Bridge, a replica of the wooden bridge where militiamen beat back the British forces, and view the outsides of the gracious, historic homes where Ralph Waldo Emerson, Nathaniel Hawthorne, Louisa May Alcott (and the rest of her illustrious family) and others established one of America’s most formative, 19th-century intellectual circles.
-You'll stop for lunch on your own as we return to the city proper.
-Tonight, we'll convene again for a special Farewell Dinner.
+Discover Lexington and Concord, the battleground where the “shot heard round the world” officially triggered the American Revolution.
+Concord is also famous for its literary history, and was the home of the American Transcendentalist movement spearheaded by Ralph Waldo Emerson.
+You will stand where the opening shots of the American Revolutionary War were fired and travel along the Battle Road Trail that Paul Revere followed during his famous midnight ride.
+Walk on the Old North Bridge, a replica of the wooden bridge where militiamen beat back the British forces, and view the outsides of the gracious, historic homes where Ralph Waldo Emerson, Nathaniel Hawthorne, Louisa May Alcott, and others established one of America’s most formative, 19th-century intellectual circles.

-After breakfast you’ll transfer to the airport for your return flight home, or begin your extension to Cape Ann, Salem and Boston.
+After breakfast you’ll transfer to the airport for your return flight home.